MahirMahbub/Wiki_Movies/readme.md

 python run_db.py auto
 python run_db.py data

-# The parsing of data and  loading data to database will happen while starting the fastapi server
+# The parsing of data and  loading of data to the database will happen while starting the fastapi server

 For manual upload of data with parsing
 python serve.py